Elhexiar/Elhexiar/MySkills/UnrealSpecificSkills.md

 As for the Ennemy units they periodicaly query the Render Target at their corresponding UV coordinates to know if they are in the Fog of War.
 This allows us to hide Unit Meshes and animation as well as interactive behaviour if they are in the Fog Of War which allows us to gain a bit of performance.
+( The query is done Asyncronously as the basic Syncronous function is quite expensive )

 <img width="600" alt="Fog of War Query Representation" src="https://github.com/user-attachments/assets/215993c9-cbdb-4621-9292-cb76fdcfb00c" />